mkistler/azure-api-style-guide/docs/azure-ruleset.md

 The request body content type for patch operations should be JSON merge patch.

+Only patch operations should accept JSON merge patch.

 ### az-path-characters

 Service-defined path segments should be restricted to 0-9 A-Z a-z - . _ ~, with : allowed only as described below to designate an action operation.